University of West Georgia

 by the UWG Faculty Senate in Fall 2001, the ESDC form is sent to all instructors along

-provide written documentation reflecting their DE course evaluation results, how the
+written documentation reflecting their DE course evaluation results, how the students'

-students' feedback will be used for course improvement, and the quality of support
+feedback will be used for course improvement, and the quality of support the instructors

-the instructors received.
-DE faculty must complete this form and return it to the
+received.
+DE faculty must complete this form and return it to the UWG Distance and

-UWG Distance and Distributed Education Center before they are permitted to deliver
+Distributed Education Center before they are permitted to deliver another distance

 In addition, the centralized UWG Distance and Distributed Education Center provides a myriad of innovative professional development and training opportunities including: pre-determined and custom group workshops; one-on-one assistance via phone, e-mail, and online conferencing; web-based short courses; self-paced tutorials; training “house calls” to instructor offices; DE faculty peer mentoring programs; a tri-annual newsletter; and a faculty list-serve.